WelcometoMyGarden/welcometomygarden/api/README.md

 firebase deploy --only functions
 ```

-This will deploy specific functions
+This will deploy specific functions, for example, all new Stripe-related functions:

 ```
-firebase deploy --only functions:createStripeCustomer,functions:verifyEmail
+firebase deploy --only functions:createStripeCustomer,functions:createOrRetrieveUnpaidSubscription,functions:createCustomerPortalSession,functions:stripeWebhooks
 ```